aws/aws-cdk-go/awscdk/awsec2/README.md

 			// group of the same type.
 			Name: jsii.String("Ingress"),

-			// 'cidrMask' specifies the IP addresses in the range of of individual
+			// 'cidrMask' specifies the IP addresses in the range of individual
 			// subnets in the group.
 Each of the subnets in this group will contain
 			// `2^(32 address bits - 24 subnet bits) - 2 reserved addresses = 254`
 			// usable IP addresses.